Enterprises are beginning to pay attention to the potential benefits of artificial intelligence in communication...

 - Efficient schedules, such as calendar systems or meeting applications enabled to automatically schedule future calls based on a project's schedule and availability, without individuals having to manually search calendars for availability or, worse yet, exchange emails to find an appropriate meeting time.

 - Quicker feedback by integrating chatbots into team applications to enable native language collaboration capabilities, such as polling team participants for a status update or providing alerts to team members when the AI engine detects an anomaly in a related business process.
-For example, a systems failure could trigger AI tools to create pop-up messages in the team apps or new conversation channels, and it could automatically input relevant data.
+For example, a systems failure could trigger AI tools to create pop-up messages in the team apps or conversation channels, and it could automatically input relevant data.

 Better endpoint control.
 AI, integrated with in-room meeting systems, could enable meetings to begin and end more efficiently: